In 2014 a new concept was initiated to help eradicate low literacy: Literacy Houses

 A) Literacy House Volunteers

 Based on an intake interview, a Literacy House refers people with low literacy skills to an appropriate course or activity.
-An intake is done by a NT1 or NT2 certified teacher or by a Literacy House volunteer, under supervision of such a qualified expert.
+An intake is done by a certified teacher or by a Literacy House volunteer, under supervision of such a qualified expert.
 Literacy House volunteers are well equipped for their responsibilities.
-They receive a basic training (more below) and a reception desk training.
+They receive for example a basic training (more below) and a reception desk training.
 The latter trains them to refer clients to appropriate courses and helps improve their interview skills.

 B) Literacy House Coordinator